 Let’s establish what ‘narrow’ means here.

-A ‘D’ sizing (B for women) is also known as the medium width, the default setting for most running shoes.
+A ‘D’ sizing (B for women) is also known as the medium width, the default fit for all running shoes.
 A ‘B’ width is one size narrower than D. It is more common for brands to offer a wide (2E) and extra-wide (4E) than a narrower B size.
 The exceptions are companies like New Balance and Brooks who offer B widths whereas most do not.

-The second category has running shoes that do not fit narrow in their standard D guise, but compensates by offering a B (narrow) sizing.
+The first category has running shoes that are not narrow in their standard ‘D’ fit, but compensates by offering a B (narrow) sizing.

-However, if you’re located in a region where the full range of widths (including a B) isn’t available, we recommend sticking to the first category.
+However, if you’re located in an area where the full range of widths (including a B) isn’t available, we recommend sticking to the second or fourth category.

 Here’s a hack if you happen to have small feet – say, size US 8 or under.
 It isn’t a bad idea to get a boy’s model or even women’s running shoes in neutral colors.
 Buying a boy’s model will get you a narrower fit with 20-30% of price savings over the adult version.